Bengal1/Simple-CNN-OOP/README.md

 # Simple-CNN-OOP
 This project is a C++ Object-Oriented Programming (OOP) version of my earlier *SimpleCNN* implementation in Python (PyTorch).
 While the original project served as a practical introduction to coding a simple CNN, this C++ version takes a lower-level approach: the entire network is built from scratch, without predefined ML frameworks or utilities.

-By implementing each layer, operation, and optimization step manually, this project highlights the inner workings of convolutional networks—such as convolution, activation functions, pooling, normalization, and backpropagation.
-The OOP design ensures modularity, making it easier to extend, experiment with new components, or adapt the network to different tasks.
+By implementing each layer, operation, and optimization step manually, this project highlights the inner workings of convolutional networks such as convolution, activation functions, pooling, normalization, and backpropagation.
+The OOP design ensures modularity, making it easier to extend, experiment with new components, or adapt the network to different tasks.<br/>
+By handling every component explicitly from convolutions and bias application to activation functions and optimization the project highlights the mechanics that higher-level libraries often abstract away.

 I advise you before diving in to this project, see [*SimpleCNN*](https://github.com/Bengal1/Simple-CNN-Guide).